 What is a spring mattress?

-They are often also simply referred to as spring mattresses or coil mattresses. 🌀
+As you may have guessed, innerspring mattresses have a core composed of springs or coils, and are often simply referred to as spring mattresses or coil mattresses. 🌀

 The coils are usually combined with some or other foam to enhance comfort.